 \subsubsection{3.2.
 Breaking Impasse 2: Is this "unmeasured" system information operational?}

-If we could only obtain the information $\B^\psi$ in a laboratory when we used a strong von Neumann interaction, forcing it to be an eigenvalue of $\hat{B}$, all this would limit us in practice in the same manner as the eigenstate-eigenvalue link, even if we could now speak about these numbers in the absence of measurement.
-If so, we could not strictly say that the information $\B^\psi$ is an {\bf operational property}\footnote{A number that can be obtained in a laboratory with a well-defined protocol.} of the unmeasured system.
-However, it turns out we can actually obtain the "unmeasured" $\B^\psi$ even for a non-eigenstate pre-measurement system.
+If we could only obtain the information $\B^\psi$ in a laboratory through a strong von Neumann interaction, hence forcing it to become an eigenvalue of $\hat{B}$, all this would have the same practical limitations as the eigenstate-eigenvalue link (although speaking about these numbers in the absence of measurement would now be "possible").
+If so, the information $\B^\psi$ would not be an {\em operational property}\footnote{A number that can be obtained in a laboratory with a well-defined protocol.} of the unmeasured system.
+However, it turns out that the "unmeasured" $\B^\psi$ is actually experimentally determinable even for a non-eigenstate pre-measurement system.
 The "how", explains the "cumbersome" definition $\B^\psi(\vec{x},t)=\mathbb{R}e\{\bra{\vec{x}}\hat{B}\ket{\psi}/\bra{\vec{x}}\ket{\psi}\}$.
 It turns out to be the protocol that naive classical experimentalists \cite{WisemanVel} would follow if they thought the system had a defined position, initially uncertain to them, and the only quantum knowledge they had was that measurement interactions spoil the system's natural subsequent evolution.
 In order to know the property $B$ of such a subsystem S (say, an electron) when it crosses $\vec{x}$, they would first couple an ancilla A to the subsystem S of EWF $\ket{\psi}$, through the measurement Hamiltonian $\bar{\mu}(t)\,\hat{p}_A\otimes\hat{B}$ but let the interaction strength $\mu$ be very small, such that the system state is only slightly perturbed.